RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/sidecar-architecture.md

 // allowed entries: fall through to limiter
 ```

-On every limiter response (hit or miss), I **store both allow and deny** in the map — but only **read** denials.
+On every limiter response (hit or miss), I **store both allow and deny** in the map, but only **read** denials.
 Allows in the map are overwritten each check; they exist mainly as debugging artifacts and expire via TTL without affecting correctness.

 ### singleflight

 `limitFlight.Do(cacheKey, func() { return checkRateLimit(...) })`

 When 100 goroutines miss cache for `user-42`, one executes `checkRateLimit`; others receive the same `limitResult`.
-This protects the limiter during thundering herds **after** a cache miss — not on denial hits.
+This protects the limiter during thundering herds **after** a cache miss, not on denial hits.

 Shared error propagation: if the leader's limiter call fails, all waiters get the same error (503 or fail-open forward).